parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 All integer power parameters are defined with the exception of `power(0, 0)`.
 Apart from an overflow, 0 is the valid result only for any power of 0.
 So 0 is used as the invalid parameter sentinel for consistency with the logarithm functions.
 As with all native operators, overflow guards are left to the caller.
 The implementation may not *cause* an overflow that is not inherent in the parameterization.

-The value type is the result type as the value is multiplied by itself.
+The result type is the value type, as the value is multiplied by itself.

 ## Log
 Integer logarithms are implemented as repeated division of the value by the base.
 Native C++ division is truncated.
 However logarithms allow only positive value and base.
 Truncation of a positive quotient is floored, so only floored and ceilinged functions are required to support the [three common rounding methods](Integer-Division-Unraveled).